As PPC account managers, we’ve always had to do a lot of reporting to keep our stakeholders informed.

-For example, in keyword reports you’ll find something called a ‘criteria’ (that’s a keyword), and if you’re looking for a report for ‘Sitelinks,’ those are called ‘Placeholder Feed Item’ in reports.
+For example, in keyword reports, you’ll find something called a criteria (that’s a keyword), and if you’re looking for a report for ‘Sitelinks,’ those are called Placeholder Feed Item in reports.

 That way, whenever you load the sheet, it can be ready with the data you need to go about your work.

-- Rather than writing a query, all selections of fields to include are done in spreadsheet dropdowns
+- Rather than writing a query, all selections of fields to include are done in spreadsheet dropdowns.

-- Filters on what data to return can also be set by selecting from dropdowns in the spreadsheet
+- Filters on what data to return can also be set by selecting from dropdowns in the spreadsheet.

 Script 3: You Want Processed Data in Your Spreadsheet

-Instead of doing the manipulation of data through pivot tables in a spreadsheet, this script will do it for you so when you open the sheet, it will already have more meaningful and human readable data.
+Instead of doing the manipulation of data through pivot tables in a spreadsheet, this script will do it for you so when you open the sheet, it will already have more meaningful and human-readable data.

-To use this script you should be able to distinguish between segments, attributes and metrics or at least be able to use Google’s tables detailing what’s what before you write your query in the AdWords Script.
+To use this script you should be able to distinguish between segments, attributes, and metrics or at least be able to use Google’s tables detailing what’s what before you write your query in the AdWords Script.